Market domination: Other measures of market dominance

-Customer Power
+Customer power

 Countervailing Buyer Power is something else that should be considered when calculating market dominance.
 In market where the buyers have more power than suppliers in determining prices or changes in the market a firm of high market share may not exercise its powers against competitors easily as it always has to be accountable to customers that give it its high market share and are not hesitant to switch product preference to the next firm.
 Such customers will need to have sufficient bargaining strength which will normally come from its size or its commercial significance in the industry sector.

 The final point that must be considered is the bargaining strength of the undertaking's customers, also known as the countervailing buyer power.
 This refers to the competitive constraints that customers may exert where they are a large size, or commercially significant, for a dominant firm.
-However, the Commission will not come to a final decision without examining all of the factors which may be relevant to constrain the behaviour of the undertaking.
+However, the commission will not come to a final decision without examining all of the factors which may be relevant to constrain the behavior of the undertaking.

 Previous findings of dominance can not be used to calculate dominance as agreed in the Coca-Cola v Commission [2000] case where it was Court held that the Commission must take a fresh approach to the market conditions each time it adopts a decision in relation to Art 102.

-Legal Definition
+Legal definition

 There are different perspectives of what indicates dominance and how to go about establishing dominance.
 One of these being the perspective of the European Commission regarding their application of Article 102 of the Treaty on the Functioning of the European Union (Formerly Article 82 of the Treaty establishing the European Community), that deals specifically with the abuse of dominance in the market regarding competition law.

 The European Commission equates dominance with the economic concept of substantial market power, which indicates that dominance can be exerted and abused, in its Guidance on A102 Enforcement Priorities.
 In paragraph 10 of the Guidance, it is stated that where there is no competitive pressure, an undertaking, which is a legal entity acting in the course of business, is probably able to exercise substantial market power.
 Furthermore, in paragraph 11, this is developed on, arguing if an undertaking can increase their products above the competitive price level, and does not face economic restraints, it is therefore dominant.
 For example, in basic terms, if two businesses are selling competing products, and one can increase their selling price, and not suffer an economic consequence such as a boycott of their products or a shift of their customers to a cheaper product, they are dominant.

 The Guidance is not law, it is instead a set of rules the courts are to follow.
 However, the same definition can be found elsewhere, in Chapter 3 of the Unilateral Conduct Workbook.
-The Guidance is also supported by paragraph 65 of the Commission's judgement in United Brands v Commission.
+The Guidance is also supported by paragraph 65 of the commission's judgement in United Brands v Commission.